miklhh/i3blocks-config/README.md

   # ...
 }
 ```
 You could also modify the font and font size in this file.
-The default *pango* will do just fine but you might want to increese the font size based on your needs and also switch to monospace (*pango:monospace*).
+The default font *pango* will do just fine but you might want to increese the font size based on your needs and also switch to monospace (*pango:monospace*).
 ```
 # Font for window titles.
 Will also be used by the bar unless a different font
 # is used in the bar {} block below.